Glencairn Aisle: The Glencairn Aisle

-The gap between the buildings is mention by Adamson circa 1859 and is still shown on the OS map of 1895 and even later.
-The church underwent extensive alterations in 1888, a tower being added, the old belfry on the west facing gable end was removed, the stone stairs on the east facing gable end likewise removed, etc. An organ was added in later years and the air intake was located in the entry way to the aisle.
-In 1912 a photograph shows that the aisle and the church were not at that time joined, however in 1913 an organ was installed and to accommodate the bellows the church was extended to incorporate the aisle with a new wooden door and entry way added, making the internal yett or gate redundant.
+The gap between the buildings is mentioned by Adamson circa 1859 and is still shown on the OS map of 1895 and even later.
+The church underwent extensive alterations in 1888, with a tower being added, the old belfry on the west facing gable end removed, the stone stairs on the east facing gable end likewise removed, etc. An organ was added in later years and the air intake was located in the entryway to the aisle.
+In 1912 a photograph shows that the aisle and the church were not at that time joined, but in 1913 an organ was installed.
+To accommodate the bellows the church was extended to incorporate the aisle with a new wooden door and entryway added, making the internal yett or gate redundant.
 Two windows in the church that faced onto the aisle were blocked up at this time.

-An upper chamber may once have existed as suggested by the window in the south facing gable end, however the roof collapsed and upon restoration a barrel vaulted stone roof was added below the slate roof, greatly reducing the size of the chamber above and blocking the light from the upper window which now being redundant was filled in except for a gap left for ventilation.
-The vaulted roof significantly reduced the height available for the mural monument as can be seen by the absence of the divided pediment and the crude cutting of the back of the coat of arms panel to adjust it to the curve of the newly vaulted ceiling.
+An upper chamber known as a 'retiring room' may once have existed, once possibly reached by an internal spiral staircase as no evidence of external steps exists.
+The partly blocked window in the south facing gable end is indicative of a room behind.
+However, the roof collapsed, and upon restoration a barrel vaulted stone roof was added below the slate roof, greatly reducing the size of the chamber above and blocking the light from the upper window, which, now being redundant, was filled in except for a gap left for ventilation.
+The vaulted roof significantly reduced the height available for the mural monument, as can be seen by the absence of the divided pediment and the crude cutting of the back of the coat of arms panel to adjust it to the curve of the newly vaulted ceiling.
 New windows would have been required and the present ones may date from the 1846 works.

-Cavettos bearing the plain 'Y' 'Over Fork Over' heraldic symbol of the Cunningham's are located at both ends of the crow stepped south facing gable.
+Cavettos bearing the plain 'Y' 'Over Fork Over' heraldic symbol of the Cunninghams are located at both ends of the crow stepped south facing gable.
 A sun-dial on the east facing corner of the south gable of the aisle is dated 1753, and was given to the church by William Coates, the minister from 1739 to 1778.
 A corbel on the previous northern gable has the inscription 'Rd 1846' in reference to the date of the replacement of the roof.
 The building measures 7.5m or 25 feet by 7.0m or 23 feet and is built of grey ashlar masonry.